Oleksandr-Liashkov/goit-markup-hw-06/README.md

 - v 1.1.0 - "Intro" Section adaptation for Tablet and Desktop completed.
 "Goals" Section adaptation for Tablet and Desktop completed.

 - v 1.1.1 - Small updates.

+- v 1.2.1 - "Team" Section adaptation for Tablet and Desktop completed.